VJZ-Corp/vjz-corp.github.io/resources/tutorials/Intro_to_Machine_Learning.md

 filename: Intro_to_Machine_Learning.md
 ---

-This was originally an interactive Jupyter notebook.
+{% include note.html content="This was originally an interactive Jupyter notebook.
 However, since GitHub Pages does not allow arbitrary code execution, this tutorial is no longer interactive.
-The outputs of each code snippet are displayed for your convenience.
+The outputs of each code snippet are displayed for your convenience." %}
-{: .warn }

 # **SECTION I - ML History & Learning Categories**